Dementia Friendly Days Out

 Ensuring that your day out is a success

 The most important thing to do before taking somebody who has dementia on a day out is to plan.
-People who have dementia are more likely to become overwhelmed, distressed and confused.
-Through planning you will be able to identify potential triggers/barriers which need to be overcome, allowing you to have as stress-free a day out as possible.
-Spontaneous trips may cause your loved one to find it difficult to cope with their routine being interrupted, you will know them best and if this is a risk.
+People who have dementia are more likely to become overwhelmed, distressed, and confused.
+Through planning, you will be able to identify potential triggers/barriers that need to be overcome, allowing you to have as stress-free a day out as possible.
+Spontaneous trips may cause your loved one to find it difficult to cope with their routine being interrupted.
+You will know them best, and if this is a risk.

 What do I need to consider when choosing a location?

-Involve your loved one: Living with dementia can cause someone to lose their sense of independence and confidence in their own decisions.
-It is therefore crucial that you involve your relative in the planning of your day out which will make them feel like their opinion is valued and create a feeling of well-being.
+1. Involve your loved one: Living with dementia can cause someone to lose their sense of independence and confidence in their own decisions.
+It is therefore crucial that you involve your relative in the planning of your day out.
+This will make them feel like their opinion is valued and create a feeling of well-being.
 Make sure that you ask them what they would like to do and take their ideas on board.

-- Mental/physical health: There may be both mental and physical challenges that face your family member which requires special thought and planning around.
+2. Mental/physical health: There may be both mental and physical challenges that your family member faces, which require special thought and planning.
 People with dementia may often feel insecure due to their disorientation and therefore require a lot of encouragement and reassurance.
-Their physical health could affect their confidence when leaving their own home as well as their ability to partake in physical activities such as lots of walking.
+Their physical health could affect their confidence when leaving their own home, as well as their ability to partake in physical activities such as walking.
 However, getting up and out of the house will provide a person with dementia an improved quality of life as their sleeping & appetite will improve, they will be getting exercise, and anxiety & stress levels will be reduced.

-- Accessibility & facilities: Before settling on a location, it is imperative that you check what facilities are available and the accessibility of the location.
-If your loved one is physically disabled or struggles with walking long distances, it would be unwise to take them to a location that would involve a lot of walking as this would detract from their enjoyment of the day.
-Furthermore, you will need to assess whether there are sufficient disabled facilities such as WC's offered at the location.
+3. Accessibility & facilities: Before settling on a location, it is imperative that you check what facilities are available and the accessibility of the location.
+If your loved one is physically disabled or struggles with walking long distances, it would be unwise to take them to a location that involves a lot of walking, as this would detract from their enjoyment of the day.
+Furthermore, you will need to assess whether there are sufficient disabled facilities, such as WCS, offered at the location.

 How to plan the journey

-- Places to stop on the way: It is also a good idea to have a look into whether there are any places along the journey to stop for a break such as service stations or cafes.
-This ensures that there will be somewhere suitable to stop for a break in the instance that your family member becomes unsettled or requires use of the toilet.
+2. Places to stop on the way: It is also a good idea to check whether there are any places along the journey to stop for a break, such as service stations or cafes.
+This ensures that there will be somewhere suitable to stop for a break in the instance that your family member becomes unsettled or requires the use of the toilet.

 When to go